 In a few seconds, we were in an underground cavern.
 Under this huge tower in the center of the city.
 It was dark and damp, like a cave, but that's all it was.
 A cave.
 No high tech gadgetry, no weapons, nothing.
 It's like he just saw this place.
 I stared at him, wherever he was in this dark cave, in disbelief.
 "Hold on while I put our little arcane archer in the Box."
 He super sped away and, in a few seconds, he was back.

 "We're gonna eat and sleep here.
 And train."
 He turned and walked deeper into the cave.
 All I could hear were his footsteps and his voice as they both echoed throughout the cave.
 "But if you're thinking that I live in a cave, you're right.
 But if you think that I didn't do any redecorations to the cave…" Suddenly, floodlights and stalagmites and stalactites lit up like Christmas lights and what I saw wasn't what it actually was, if that made any sense.
-There were high tech gear here, but only a huge screen that was like the one we had back in The Facility.
+There was high tech gear here, but only a huge screen that was like the one we had back in The Facility.
 Except this one seemed to be far more advanced than the laptop you call a super computer at our old place.
 "You're wrong."
 He finished after a few minutes of waiting till everything was powered on so his dramatic effect was successful.
 But other than the glowing atmosphere and this really huge computer, it was still what I had expected.
 "This is where we'll train."
 I walked to the large hole in the wall that was just plain and empty.
 There was a console on the wall near the hole, but I don't see how we'll train here.
 "Tomorrow, we'll train.
 Until then, this doorway," He pointed at the doorway that was on the opposite side of the console.
 "Leads to the bedrooms.
 Bathrooms are in the bedrooms.
 See you in the morning."
 He vanished into the doorway and I stood in the center of the room.
 I just do not see how we'll train here.
 Is this like some indestructible room that can make things harder for us?
 Well, there was only one way to find out.
 I walked up to the console, which was just loaded with buttons and knobs; I didn't know what to press.

 "Huh."
 I said as I saw the button that said "Start Simulation".
 I pressed it and a screen appeared on the wall above the console.
 The screen then scanned me and it beeped.
 After that, it had four different categories.
 "Strength, Speed, Durability, Alternatives."
 I chose strength, but nothing happened.
 The screen and console just retracted into the wall and the hole in the wall near them closed up.
 I scoffed.
 It didn't even work.
 I walked to the doorway, but as I got to the middle, a large metal platform fell from the ceiling.
 I put my hands up and held it up.
 It was as light as a feather.
 But it must've felt the same thing because suddenly another platform fell on top of the other one, but this one felt denser and heavier than the other.
 But it wasn't anything I couldn't handle.
 Then another dropped on it.
 And then another, each getting heavier and heavier with each progress.
 I could hear the metal creak as my hands slowly made dents into the metal.
 This was becoming too much for me.
 I fell on one knee as the platforms continued to build on top of me.
 I was actually surprised that it didn't stop.
 Wasn't there a ceiling here?
 More and more kept falling on me until I was on my knees.
 I was about to be crushed!
 No way was I about to be crushed!
 I started to rise, lifting past my limits or what I'm assuming is my limits since I was on my knees.
 Just as I was on both feet, but still crouched, it piled more on top of me.
 Suddenly, it had gotten lighter.
 The platforms were withdrawn back into the ceiling and I was just standing there.
 My muscles felt tighter and I somehow felt stronger.
 Or at least, really tired.
 Zax was at the console as he stared at me with eyes like my lasers.